rocanaan/StS-Stats/README.txt

 1. Install Python: https://www.python.org/downloads/
   on Windows this entails downloading an exe and running it.
 Standard install config is fine.
 2. Tweak config.ini to your liking (only change the settings in the [USER] section)
+  - in particular, you need to set path to the file location of your 'runs' folder. to do this, open up the game file location, open the runs folder, and copy and paste the path into config.ini
 3. Edit streaks.txt to contain your current active streaks (format is rotating/ironclad/silent/defect/watcher, each on a new line)
 4. If you would like the winrate/streaks to automatically update on your stream: